Eiō

 The Eiō (叡王) is one of the eight major titles of professional shogi cosponsored by Fujiya Co. and the Japan Shogi Association (JSA).
 The tournament initially started out as a non-title tournament in 2015, but was upgraded to major title status in May 2017.
-The current Eiō title holder is Sōta Fujii.
+The current Eiō title holder is Takumi Itō.

 Format

 The tournament is open to all active professional shogi players, one women's professional shogi player and one amateur shogi player.
 It is divided into four parts: women professional and amateur participation determination tournaments, a preliminary tournament, a main tournament and a title match.

 Women professionals and amateur participants

 Separate one-day single-elimination tournaments are held prior to the beginning of the preliminary tournament to determine the woman and amateur participants.
 Four participants are selected by the sponsors for each tournament: the women's tournament participants are selected from the reigning women professional major title holders and the amateur tournament participants are selected from the reigning major amateur shogi title holders.
 Each tournament has two rounds with a primary time control of one hour per player using a chess clock system followed by a secondary byo-yomi time control of sixty seconds per move.
 The tournament pairings are determined by drawing lots, with one of the first round games played in the morning and the other played in the afternoon.
 The two winners then play each other in the evening to determine which player will advance to the preliminary tournament.